Being Authentically Ourselves in Relationship

 Sometimes we want to maintain peace in a relationship above all else.
 I used to have an unbalanced view about how to be in relationship.
 I thought that keeping the peace and being giving without expecting anything in return was the way to be kind and loving.
 I also thought that this type of giving would help me hold on to a relationship (platonic or not), because then I would be valued.

-In the distant past, I knew someone who would quickly apologize whenever there was a conflict in a relationship, even if she didn’t think she had done anything wrong.
+In the distant past, I knew someone who would quickly apologize whenever there was a conflict in one of her relationships, even if she didn’t think she had done anything wrong.
 She told me that she had begun doing this as a way to keep things peaceful.
-For her, it just wasn’t worth getting into messy conflict and possibly losing the relationship.
+For her, it just wasn’t worth getting into messy struggles and possibly losing the relationship.

-One time we had a disagreement and she apologized to me.
-At first I thought that she had come to understand my point of view, and I felt relieved that we were beginning to move through our misunderstanding.
-But something felt off, and after some conversation, I saw that she didn’t understand me at all.
+One day we had a disagreement and after some time, she apologized to me.
+At first I thought that she had come to understand my point of view, and I felt relieved.
+But something still felt off, and after some conversation, I saw that she didn’t understand me at all.
 Then I remembered that she had the habit of apologizing falsely.
 No wonder things felt off — it wasn’t a true apology.
 Smoothing things over in that inauthentic way made me feel misled.
 It did not make for true peace, nor did it make for a feeling of safety, love, or a genuine friendship.

-Experiencing authenticity, safety, and love is more important to me than maintaining a facade of peace.
-Sometimes it can get uncomfortable while things are being worked out, or even lead to the loss of a relationship, but to me, it is ultimately more valuable to be in an authentic relationship.
+Experiencing authenticity, safety, and love is much more important to me now than maintaining a facade of peace.
+Sometimes it can get uncomfortable while things are being worked out, or even lead to the loss of a relationship, but to me, it is ultimately worthwhile.

 I have found that tuning into love as my guiding light helps me know how to proceed and communicate in a way that is for everyone’s highest good.
 It also helps me to be calm when things are rocky.